 - Cascade training on infection control to build capacity globally and at country level and establishment of regular virtual training sessions.

-WHO Clean Care is Safer Care will continue to provide leadership and advocate to support a reduction of the global endemic burden of health care-associated infections, including:
+WHO Clean Care is Safer Care will continue to provide leadership and advocate to support a reduction in the global endemic burden of health care-associated infections, including:

-- Promotion of activities for hand hygiene improvement and sustainability, primarily through the SAVE LIVES: Clean Your Hands campaign, moving countries from commitment to true action at the point of care.
+- Promoting activities for hand hygiene improvement and sustainability, primarily through the SAVE LIVES: Clean Your Hands campaign, moving countries from commitment to true action at the point of care.

-- Identification of feasible infection control strategies to be adapted for settings with limited resources.
+- Identifying feasible infection control strategies to be adapted to limited resource settings.

 - Supporting knowledge transfer of key infection control principles through a range of mechanisms.